JosefEreq/ITSecGuide/README.md

 <br></br>

 # 	Thunderbird Email
-##### Some security measures require you to install an extension while other require a setting in the Thunderbird settings or config editor.
+##### Some security measures require you to install an extension while other require changes in the settings or config editor.
 The config editor can be accessed by entering <em>about:config</em> into the URL/search bar.
 | Level | Title | Description | Note |
 | :---        |  :----:   |    :----:   |         ---: |
 | <b>Advanced</b> | Disable remote content. | <b>Settings:</b> Disable remote content. | <b>NOTE:</b> This will prevent Thunderbird from loading any content not directly attached to the email, thus preventing leaks when you read an email. |